 For the perfect buffet during your corporate catering event, the tired buffet spread featuring mashed potatoes, rubbery chicken, and overcooked green beans just won’t impress anyone anymore.
 So, to add spice and razzmatazz to your buffet, why not go for out-of-the-box meal themes.
-Feel free to pick and choose any of the following six types of buffet plans for your next corporate event.

-1. Hawaiian Island Buffet
+Type #1: Hawaiian Island Buffet

 So, they came expecting the usual tired buffet?
 They are in for a real surprise with this type of buffet.
 In an instant, their eyes light up at the site of a meal that includes steamed veggies, pineapple chicken with teriyaki glaze, kalua pork, and Polynesian rice.
 Suddenly, you have everyone excited about food as the island flavour wafts into their nostrils and taste buds.

 Add to this mix some seasonal island fruit combo that includes guava, watermelon, pineapple, mango, and papaya.
 You will have even the most seasoned events connoisseur interested.
 You can also throw in tri-coloured chips and mango salsa to take things a notch higher.
 While at it, why not step up another notch by adding more authentic dishes such as taro and haupia from the Pacific Island?